ServerMonkey/isoremixer/README.md

 * `-h`, `--help` :  Displays the help screen
 * `r` :  Use Cygwin fastpkg repacks instead of Cygwin mirror.
-Use this option when you want to use a specific collection of Cygwing packages.
-Useful when you are in an offline environment.
+Use this option when you want to use a specific collection of Cygwin packages.
+Useful when in an offline environment.
 Also, faster than downloading from a mirror.
 * `s` :  Skip fastpkg downloads.
 Only use this if you are sure that you have all required files in the fastpkg downloads folder.
+* `d` :  Only download files.
+Then exit.
+* `e` :  Erase extra disk and Wine prefix.
+Use for cleanup.
+* `x` :  Erase only the extra disk.
+Use for cleanup but keep the VM.
+* `p` :  Erase everything including VM, extra disk and Wine prefix.
+Use for cleanup.
 * `c` :  Only start Cygwin-setup.
 Only for debugging purposes.
 Then exit.
-* `e` :  Erase everything including VM, disks and Wine prefix.
-Use for cleanup.

 * `<OS>` :
   Select an OS version, Se below for availabe OS:es.

 ## OS ARGUMENT

-* `xp` : Windows XP (any version) via Nlite
-* `7` : Windows 7 x64 via NTLite and libvirt - UNDER DEVELOPMENT!!!
-* `7-x86` : Windows 7 x86 via NTLite and libvirt - UNDER DEVELOPMENT!!!
+Look in these folders for available presets and scripts:

+    ls /usr/local/share/isoremixer/presets/os

+Custom user presets and scripts can be put in these folders:

+    ls $HOME/.isoremixer/presets/os

 ## EXAMPLES